yuehaowong/devOpsDemo/README-TRAVIS.md

 It's all come down to this moment... we've containerized our application.
 We've manually deployed it in the cloud.
 We've set up CI/CD.
 Now let's see it all work (fingers crossed!)

 1. Create a new feature branch in your source repo.
-1. Change some code -- update the color of your text in `styles.css`.
+2. Change some code -- update the color of your text in `styles.css`.
-1. Add, commit, and push your feature branch up to Github.
+3. Add, commit, and push your feature branch up to Github.
-1. In Github, create a Pull Request from your feature branch, to merge with `master`.
+4. In Github, create a Pull Request from your feature branch, to merge with your `main` branch.
+    - **Note:** When creating a pull request from your fork, you will generally be redirected to the Pull Request page in the CodesmithLLC base repository.
+At the time of writing, the GitHub site has a glitch affecting certain repos with over 200 forks, which may prevent you from being able to search for your own fork in the dropdown menu.
+If this is the case, you will need to either a) change `CodesmithLLC` in the URL to your own GitHub handle to redirect the PR back to your fork, or b) merge your feature branch with your `main` branch locally, then push up to `main` instead of making a PR.
-1. Open the Pull Request.
+5. Open the Pull Request.
 Notice the `checks` tab.
 From here we can hop over to Travis-CI and see how our `push` and `pull request` tests are doing.
 Just follow the `build` link.
 (Best to right click and open it in a new tab, otherwise it will load over your github page).
 Once they complete successfully, you should be able to commit the merge.
-1. Once you `merge`, go back and watch that build on Travis.
+6. Once you `merge`, go back and watch that build on Travis.
 If that's successful, you should also open up your Elastic Beanstalk environment and watch it update.
-1. As soon as it is done, go check out your **live, full stack, containerized React/Redux application built with full continuous integration and deployment!!!**
+7. As soon as it is done, go check out your **live, full stack, containerized React/Redux application built with full continuous integration and deployment!!!**
 8. **CELEBRATE!!!
 HIGH FIVE!!
 OMG!!**